 Prepare to Use Financial Literacy to Teach Math Concepts

 In order to get started in implementing a rational numbers extension unit on financial literacy, you will need to do the following:

 - Sign up for an EVERFI account.
 It’s free and quick to set up.

 - Access the Resources for Vault: Understanding Money, especially the Assessment Key, Modules 1-6 Lesson Plans, and the Vocabulary Bank.

 - Set up your Google Form – this is what we used.
 You can include questions related to math and personal finance, vocabulary, or even those directly from Vault’s lessons.

 The students really enjoyed it – there’s nothing more honest than the round of cheers on an EVERFI day.

+Incorporating financial literacy in the classroom shouldn’t just be limited to math class, though.
 Some of the successes that I have seen are students taking what they learn through the Vault program and applying it to other classes.
 In reading class, one of the students referenced what they had learned about wants versus needs, applying it to the story.
 Hearing students taking something from a math extension lesson and using it in other classes, and ideally their life, is the best outcome I could have expected.

 Jennifer Kosior is a sixth-grade math teacher from Pittsburgh, PA.
 In her 18 years in education she has taught at a variety of grade levels, worked as an acting assistant principal, and was one of 50 Coaching Fellows to be part of the inaugural year of the Dynamic Learning Project.
 Jen received her BSEd from Shippensburg University, a Masters in Multimedia Technology from Duquesne University, and a Masters in Public Management from Carnegie Mellon.